 What is DNA?

 The letters PCR stand for polymerase chain reaction.
 The word 'polymerase' refers to DNA-polymerase, which is an enzyme that plays an essential role in building DNA.
-The DNA-polymerase to detect the presence of specific fragments of DNA in a sample.

 How is DNA-PCR used in veterinary medicine?

 DNA-PCR is most commonly used in veterinary medicine to detect the presence of infectious organisms, such as viruses, bacteria, and some types of parasites.
 Less commonly, DNA testing is used in breeding animals to determine parentage, to detect genes responsible for heritable disease, and to look for genes that control specific characteristics such as coat color.

 The DNA-PCR is an excellent test for many reasons.
 It is especially useful for detecting extremely small numbers of infectious organisms, and for detecting infectious organisms such as viruses and some bacteria that are difficult to diagnose by other methods.
 It is often more economical than traditional methods of diagnosing infectious disease, and results are usually available in just a few days.

 Can the DNA-PCR test be wrong?

 Any diagnostic test can be wrong, including DNA-PCR.
 Success with DNA-PCR depends on submitting the proper sample and collecting the sample before treatment is started.
 The DNA-PCR is a technically demanding procedure, and laboratory error may occur due to contamination of the sample or poor technique.
 However, the error rate is extremely small, especially if the sample is sent to a qualified laboratory where the potential for error is minimized through the use of strict safeguards and highly trained professionals.
 The enormous diagnostic power of DNA-PCR greatly outweighs its weakness and provides veterinarians with a valuable tool in the battle against infectious disease.